5 Reasons Why Bodyworkers are Shifting to Nervous System Work

 For those with chronic pain, the interoception system—our ability to sense our bodily signal—can become dysregulated.
 In practice, we’re training our clients to tune into their bodily signals and sensations, a skill that’s often overlooked in conventional rehabilitation.

 Retraining interoception involves a balance of top-down (cognitive) and bottom-up (sensory) communication.
 Emerging research shows that affective touch, a specific type of touch therapy, can play a critical role in this process.
-It increases vagal activity, helps with emotional processing and leads to
+It increases vagal activity, helps with emotional processing and leads to a decrease in pain levels.

 This approach is an essential part of our Nervous System Certification Course, helping clients better understand and respond to their bodies, building resilience in ways traditional methods may miss.
 I’ve been so excited to share this with my students after years of following research on the discoveries relating to the presence of interoceptive skin receptors.